Export predicted data

 If you make a large selection, or make complicated export exporting can take a long time.
 For larger data, it is a good idea to start on a single measurement before trying to export many at once.

-• Put all objects form a measurement in the same exported image.
-If not select, each exported object will be a separate image.
+- The objects identified by the segmentation can be exported as separate files, or per measurement image: - Put all objects form a measurement in the same exported image.
+If not selected, each exported object will be a separate image.

 Object descriptor